|

 system.

-Wealth then cynically points an accusing finger at those who seriously
+They then cynically point accusing fingers at those who

-attempt reform calling them liberals, leftists, socialists, communists,
+seriously attempt reform calling them liberals, leftists, socialists,

-radicals, and activists (as if the many actions taken by Wealth to maintain the
+communists, radicals, and activists (as if the many actions taken by the elite

 loaded, inflammatory, or discrediting terms will do.
 The goal is not truth or